Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 March 10.
 Communication Madison, with Laminal Animil

 April 5.
-Arts and Literature Lab, as part of the Mills Folly Microcinema, improvising in collaboration with Eric Theise's *A Synsthete's Atlas*
+Arts and Literature Lab, as part of the Mills Folly Microcinema, improvising in collaboration with Eric Theise's *A Synesthete's Atlas*

+April 7.
+TBD, with Luke Leavitt and the Levitations